The Assassination Of The Emperor Commodus (The Play)

 AELIUS.

-O sire that would be a great honour.
+O sire, that would be an immense honour.

 COMMODUS.

-Know one thing Aelius.
-I have seen many men come in go in the ranks of mine Imperial Guard, yet few have impressed me enough to merit my praise.
-Thou canst pertain to a selected group.
+Know this—many have come and gone through the ranks of my Imperial Guard, yet few have impressed me enough to earn my praise.
+Thou mayest become one of that select few.

 AELIUS.

-If that be the case sire, then let me not disappoint thee.
+If that be the case, sire, then may I never disappoint thee.

 COMMODUS.

-I must go now, but we shall speak again about the matter.
+I must take my leave—but we shall speak again on this matter.

 AELIUS.